top of page

 In contrast to SLE, life-threatening Sjogren’s manifestations (lung disease, lymphoma, and others) tend to be less dramatic and slower to develop.
 But they do happen to a significant number of patients.
 Despite the serious complications that can occur, many rheumatologists do not offer comprehensive Sjogren's care, monitoring, or prevention.
 Rheumatologists need to do better!

-In the next two blog posts, I will explain:
+In the next two blog posts, HCQ II and HCQ III, I explain:

-• what is known and not known about HCQ treatment for Sjogren’s.
+• what is known and not known about HCQ treatment for Sjogren’s, and

 • why studies to date are inadequate to answer important questions about HCQ benefits in Sjogren’s.